alexyer/ghost/README.md

   * Concurrency safe
   * Slow
   * ACID - seriously, how do you think? ;)
-  * Written in Go.
-No dependecies
+  * Written in pure Go
   * Could be used as embedded storage
   * Could be run as standalone server